Panzerschrek/U-00DC-Sprache-site/_posts/2025-01-13-build-system.md

 ### Chosen approach

 Many build systems use a language for projects description which is distinct from target language.
-*CMake* and *GNU Make* are de-facto separate languages (wit very poor design), *MSBuild* uses XML for projects description (but it's usually modified via Visual Studio GUI, not by hand), *Cargo* uses *toml* format.
+*CMake* and *GNU Make* are de-facto separate languages (with very poor design), *MSBuild* uses XML for projects description (but it's usually modified via Visual Studio GUI, not by hand), *Cargo* uses *toml* format.
 Such approach seems to create some friction - one need to learn a separate language to be able to write build files.
 I didn't want to create such friction and thus I selected Ü language itself for writing project files.

-A build script for a package is just an Ü source file, which should contain a function with well-known name, which returns a structure with description for given project - in format known for Ü build system.
+A build script for a package is just an Ü source file, which should contain a function with well-known name, which returns a structure with description for given project - in format known for the build system.
-This build script is compiled by the build system into a shared library and this function is executed to obtain project information.
+This build script is compiled by the build system into a shared library, this library is loaded and this function is executed to obtain project information.
-Later the build system executes necessary steps to execute the build.
+Later the build system executes all necessary steps to execute the build.

 It's important to mention, that a user-defined build script doesn't execute any build commands directly, but only forms project description.
-This seems to be somewhat limited, but actually this approach gives more flexibility and gives the Ü build system possibility to perform things like incremental building and re-using of common dependencies.
+This seems to be somewhat limited, but actually this approach gives more flexibility and makes it possible to perform things like incremental building and re-using of common dependencies.
 Declarative description is also usually shorter compared to an approach with direct commands execution.

 But why one still need Turing-completeness of a language like Ü for project description files?